Last updated on January 15th, 2022 at 07:26 pm

 At sunset, Casey Key beach is the place to enjoy a long-standing drum circle.
 The Nokomis Beach Drum Circle occurs every Wednesday and Saturday evening at the main public beach area on Casey Key about two hours before sunset.
 Drummers, musicians and dancers congregate with an audience that can reach a few hundred.

 Just south of the Nokomis Beach is the North Jetty Park, which is popular with fishermen and visitors enjoying the scenery.
 Dolphins are often seen feeding here as well as manatees in winter.

-If you come with your bikes. you will enjoy pedaling Casey Key Road, which is so small and twisty that the speed limit posted in many places is 15 mph.
-This slow residential road makes a scenic ride by bike or even by car.
+Casey Key Road is so small and twisty that the speed limit posted in many places is 15 mph.
+This slow residential road makes a scenic ride by car.

-For bicyclists, however, the real star is the nearby 10.7-mile Legacy Trail and its southern connector, the Venetian Waterways Trail.
+For bicyclists the real star in the region is the nearby 10.7-mile Legacy Trail and its southern connector, the Venetian Waterways Trail.
 This trail system can be accessed 10 minutes from Casey Key at Laurel Park, 509 Collins Road, Nokomis.